October 23, 2025

 Bots are not the same

-And even bots within our contrived "Assistant" category behave very differently in terms of how they use and convey your information.
+Even bots within our contrived "Assistant" category behave very differently in terms of how they use and convey your information- which means they're not directly 1:1 comparable to pageviews.

 Traffic measurement needs a serious rethink